andrewt3000/DL4NLP/README.md

 ## Image Captioning
 [Show, Attend and Tell: Neural Image Caption Generation with Visual Attention](http://arxiv.org/pdf/1502.03044v3.pdf)
 Xu et al. 2015 Creates captions by feeding image into a CNN which feeds into hidden state of an RNN that generates the caption.
 At each time step the RNN outputs next word and the next location to pay attention to via a probability over grid locations.
 Uses 2 types of attention soft and hard.
-Soft attention is another layer in the neural network and uses gradient descent and backprop.
+Soft attention uses gradient descent and backprop and is deterministic.
 Hard attention selects the element with highest probability.
-Hard attention uses reinforcement learning, rather than backprop.
+Hard attention uses reinforcement learning, rather than backprop and is stochastic.

 ##Convesation modeling / Dialog
 [Neural Responding Machine for Short-Text Conversation](http://arxiv.org/pdf/1503.02364v2.pdf)